Mali signs deal with Tuareg separatist rebels

 OUAGADOUGOU Mali signed a ceasefire deal with Tuareg separatist rebels on Tuesday, paving the way for government troops to return to the northern, rebel-held town of Kidal before a presidential election next month.

-At the heart of a region plagued by poverty and Islamic militancy, Mali won a 3.25 billion euros (2.7 billion pounds) Western aid package last month aimed at shoring up democracy and helping it recover from a coup and an al Qaeda insurgency.
+At the heart of a region plagued by poverty and Islamic militancy, Mali won a 3.25 billion euros ($4.35 billion) Western aid package last month aimed at shoring up democracy and helping it recover from a coup and an al Qaeda insurgency.

 Tuesday's agreement - reached after nearly two weeks of talks mediated by regional powers, the United Nations and the European Union - foresees rebel groups disarming as part of a broader peace process to resolve Tuaregs' longstanding demands for greater autonomy for northern Mali.

-"The signing of this agreement represents a significant step in the stabilisation process in Mali," said U.N.
-Special Representative to Mali Bert Koenders, who attended the signing ceremony in neighbouring Burkina Faso's capital Ouagadougou.
+"The signing of this agreement represents a significant step in the stabilization process in Mali," said U.N.
+Special Representative to Mali Bert Koenders, who attended the signing ceremony in neighboring Burkina Faso's capital Ouagadougou.

 The government in the capital Bamako has made clear that it wants its civilian administration and army reinstated in the rebel stronghold before the July 28 vote, which is meant to complete a democratic transition after the coup of March 2012.